RetroDECK/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/vita3k-guide.md

 Open Vita3K from the Configurator and press `File - Install Firmware` to install the downloaded firmware.

+## Licence Files or Keys

+Licence files `.bin` `.rif` or a licence keys called a `zRif` are required for many games.
+They need to be installed by pressing `File - Install Licence` then either `Select work.bin / rif` for the files or `Enter zRif` to input the key.

 ## How to: Get games to show up inside the ES-DE interface

 **Example:** <br>
 In this example we got a game we want to add: `WipEout 2048`

 - Install a game opening the Vita3K emulator via Configurator, the supported formats are `pkg`, `zip`, `vpk`.
 - Upon installation the `zRIF` may be asked, it's different for each game, you can find it via web search by searching for example `WipEout 2048 (EU) zRIF`.